ucd-cosmos-data/26-the-deep-learners/content/MiniProjects/miniProject1/index.md

 In this analysis, we explored health and socioeconomic differences among California counties.
 We created visualizations to examine the relationship between median household income and binge-drinking prevalence.

 ## Question
-> Does the median household income and amount of binge-drinking cases in California have a correlation?
+> Does the median household income and percentage of binge-drinkers in California counties have a correlation?

 ## Hypothesis
 The counties that had higher and lower incomes would have higher rates of binge drinking compared to mid-income families.